alexander-kastil/dw-100/readme.md

 - [Copilot for Microsoft 365](https://adoption.microsoft.com/en-us/copilot/)

-## Contributing

-Feel free to contribute.
-When contribute implement your changes / additions on a feature branch in your fork and issue a pull request after completion.
-An introduction video into forks and pull requests can be found [here](https://www.youtube.com/watch?v=nT8KGYVurIU)

 ## License & Re-Use

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License